Kansas medical marijuana hearing kicks off with calls for more regulations - NewsBreak

 Kansas medical marijuana hearing kicks off with calls for more regulations

-TOPEKA, ( KSNT )—A medical marijuana bill is back on the table in Kansas.
+TOPEKA, Kan. ( KSNT ) — A medical marijuana bill is back on the table in Kansas.

 Lawmakers in a Special Committee on Medical Marijuana held their first meeting on Wednesday.
 Law enforcement, state agencies and local government representatives testified, and some voiced a list of concerns about the bill.